LAMDA-RL/ImagineBench/README.md

 ## Basic usage

-**Training**
+**Offline RL Training with one line**

-To start offline RL training with imaginary rollouts, choose:
+To start offline RL training with imaginary rollouts, you can set:

 `ALGO` from `[bc, cql, bcq, td3+bc]`